Kamil Dragun: Chess career

 He shared first place with Bai Jinshi at the London Chess Classic Open in 2014, scoring 7½/9 points.

 Dragun is the 11th highest rated Polish player.

-In November 2020, he tied for first place with IM Praveen Balakrishnan in the Charlotte Chess Center's Thanksgiving 2020 GM Norm Invitational held in Charlotte, North Carolina with an undefeated score of 6.5/9.
+In November 2020, he tied for first place with strong IM Praveen Balakrishnan in the Charlotte Chess Center's Thanksgiving 2020 GM Norm Invitational held in Charlotte, North Carolina with an undefeated score of 6.5/9.